 The content of Frisk.Friidrott is based on current scientific evidence, proven experience or best practice and has been developed via a working group consisting of researchers and practitioners involved in Swedish Athletics.

 Jenny Jacobsson, certified physiotherapist, PhD.
-Medical coordinator Swedish Athletics.
-Post doctor at the Athletics Research Center (ARC), Linköping University, with a primary research focus on health and performance in athletics.
-She has also undertaken post-graduate studies in biomechanics and completed a master (manips) at University of Queensland, Australia.
+Medical coordinator Swedish Athletics and post doctor at the Athletics Research Center (ARC), Linköping University.
+Primary research focus is on health and performance in athletics.
+Jenny has also undertaken post-graduate studies in biomechanics and completed a master (manips) at the University of Queensland, Australia.

-Current research areas are children & youth and adult elites, with the aim of gaining an increased understanding and knowledge of the health of athletes in order to prevent possible ill health.
-Jenny has been involved in Swedish Athletics for more than 20 years and since 2004 as a head physiotherapist.
+Current research is focused on children & youth as well as adult elite athletes.
+The aim is to gain better understanding and knowledge of the health of athletes in order to prevent possible ill health.
+Jenny has been involved in Swedish Athletics for more than 20 years and since 2004 as head physiotherapist.
 She has also undergone the Swedish Athletics’s Child and Youth Coach educational programs and has a background as a youth coach in athletics.
 Works clinically in Stockholm.

 Sverker Nilsson, Sports Medicine Physician, PhD